observIQ/bindplane-agent/README.md

 ## Quick Start

 You'll need a BindPlane server in order to run the collector with the supervisor.
 Namely you'll need the server's OpAMP endpoint and a secret key the agent can use to authenticate with.
+For more information, see the [supervisor documentation](./docs/supervisor.md).

 ### Installation